ku-maswanganye/witleshop-erd/README.md

 **Kutlwano Maswanganye**

-This project forms part of my ongoing development in **finance, accounting, data analysis, and technology**.
+This project forms part of my ongoing development in ** data analysis and technology**.

 ---